MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-case-management.md

 Clusters page helps health and safety leaders view cases as clusters and assess whether there is an outbreak in a facility.
 The tab focuses on a case contacts and links between active cases, identifying root cause of the outbreak.
 It also provides a set of metrics and trends related to case contacts.
 These metrics include:

-1. Average linked cases per case - the number of case contacts with an active case of their own per active case.
+- Case contacts per case - Average number of case contacts per active case.

-2. Case contacts per case - Average number of case contacts per active case.
+- % Contacts evaluated - Percentage of case contacts whose evaluation is complete.

-3. % Contacts evaluated - Percentage of case contacts whose evaluation is complete.
+- Average evaluation time - For evaluated case contacts, time taken to evaluate/process a case contact in days.

-4. Average evaluation time - For evaluated case contacts, time taken to evaluate/process a case contact in days.
+- Average linked cases per case - the number of case contacts with an active case of their own per active case.

-5. % evaluated within 24 hr - Percentage of case contacts that were evaluated/processed within 24 hours of identification.
+- % evaluated within 24 hr - Percentage of case contacts that were evaluated/processed within 24 hours of identification.

 > [!div class="mx-imgBorder"]
 > ![System at a Glance fatal COVID cases](media/pbi-dash-report-clusternavmap.png "Cluster Nav Map")